blindij/talk_eunis19/presentation.md

 We are working with students, researchers, Research Software Engineers from all disciplines and national e-infrastructure partners to advance FAIRness of Software management and development practices so that research groups can collaboratively develop, review, discuss, test, share and reuse their codes.

 <img src="images/Logo_COLOR_2D-01.png" style="width:75%;"/>

+???
+* CodeRefinery was started late 2018
+* Currently the project is in its second project period, ending autumn 2021
+* The project aim for establishing a network of CodeRefinery teachers (similar to the Carpentries)

 ---